centre-for-humanities-computing/programming-honey-badgers/lessons/visualization_basics.md

 For more information about `plot()` see [Pyplot tutorial](https://matplotlib.org/stable/tutorials/introductory/pyplot.html).

-We can continue to calculate and blot descriptive statistics of our data set.
+We can continue to calculate and plot descriptive statistics of our data set.
 Let us start with the maximum daily values - this time a little less verbose.

 ```py
 max_plot = plt.plot(np.max(data, axis = 0))